 - Build Your Own Ring

-- Free returns (JA will pay for the return shipping within USA)
+- Free Returns (JA will pay for the return shipping within the US.)

 The packaging is not just a pretty little bonus.
 It’s part of the brand and upholds the reputation of the company.
 Now, I’m very much aware that most online shops battle with their ring boxes.

 James Allen made an impact because they also provide a jewelry box for the ring box itself.
 Vendors like Blue Nile secure the package with fillers and cutouts, while James Allen designed a beautiful kit to protect the hardwood ring box from bouncing or falling off during delivery.

 And not only is their packaging the most secure, it’s also the classiest.
 The box I received has a drawer that contains a GIA certificate, an appraisal, and other documentations.